« Teacher satisfaction | Main | Grundtvik Actions »

 In a recent interview David Crystal pointed out that using letters and numbers as abbreviations for words is nothing new.
 He...

 ...quotes: "YY UR YY UB IC UR YY 4ME" ["Too wise you are, too wise you be, I see you are too wise for me"].
 This predates the texting phenomenon, which many think is blighting the ability of kids to use English in its more standard form.
 As far as spelling is concerned, Crystal points out that you need to be able to spell it before working out an abbreviation.
 Of course that rather depends on whether kids are having a diet only of text messages.
-If they never read conventional words, they won’t be able to spell them.
+If they have never read conventional words, they won’t be able to spell them.

 Of course there is some truth in the idea that texting requires kids to be creative and witty.
 OIC, do I hear you say?
 Perhaps it actually makes them think about language and its potential.
 But this is not really the issue.
 Language as we know is constantly changing.
 We adapt it to our needs and texting suits what youngsters need to do.